Why Signing a Cost-Plus Contract With Your General Contractor Makes Sense

 When I am contacted about an extensive remodeling job and/or repositioning of a commercial property, the potential client often wants to know if I should give them a ‘fixed-price’ proposal or do the work on a ‘cost-plus’ basis.

 My answer is ‘it depends.’
 If the job involves building out space in a historic or neglected building, it is likely that the general contractor will encounter surprises behind the walls, floors and ceilings.
 Each surprise requires more labor and materials.
 For instances like this, I recommend working on a cost-plus basis, where the general contractor executes the work then adds a fee to the cost of the project.
+In some cases, soundproof partitions may need to be added to separate spaces effectively, further complicating the work.

 This approach requires trust and constant communication between the GC, the client and project manager.
 Each party needs to be on the same page so that all are involved in arriving at a decision when an issue arises.
 The GC should be accessible when the client asks why the costs are incurred and whether they are justified.
 The cost-plus basis works very well with customers who have done build-outs in the past or have experience in the construction industry and understand the complexities of building new within an existing structure.